Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Personal accident insurance offers financial protection if you can’t work following an accident or injury.
 Most policies will pay you a lump sum after an injury — but self-employed workers should watch out for policies with unaffordable waiting periods.

-Why do I need personal accident coverage if I’m self-employed?
+Why should I consider personal accident coverage if I’m self-employed?

 Traditional employees can rely on workers compensation insurance if they’re injured at work and paid leave policies if an injury requires time to heal.
 Self-employed workers have little financial support to fall back on if they’re seriously injured.